Preliminary risk screen assessments (PRSAs) are a tool to help determine if a site requires an environmental audit.

 PRSAs relate to a site’s existing or proposed future use.
 They consider the potential presence of contaminated land.

 - work out whether there’s a need for an environmental audit

 - recommend the scope for the environmental audit if it’s required.

 A PRSA doesn’t make a conclusion on the suitability of a site for its existing or proposed use.
 Only an environmental audit can do this.

 Only EPA-appointed environmental auditors can perform PRSAs.
-Environmental consultants may be involved in the PRSA process through preparing assessment reports that are considered by the auditor in the PRSA.
+The PRSA process may involve environmental consultants.
+They can prepare assessment reports that are considered by the auditor in the PRSA.